-AY2013 Certificate and Degree Production, by Award
+AY2014 Certificate and Degree Production, by Award

-- For purposes of the Foresight 2020 report, "certificates" include technical certificates, as well as certificates of completion for students who complete a program that is less than 16 hours in length, and leads to an industry recognized credential, license, or certification.
-Additionally, this category includes post-secondary undergraduate certificates. - o For AY2010, institutions were allowed to note a completion without assigning a specific award level. - The 3 percent figure in the pie chart represents the number of Doctoral degrees granted in AY2013.
-(This information was left out of the legend for the pie chart in the Foresight 2020 report) - Data in these tables represents actual awards granted.
+- For purposes of the Foresight 2020 report, from AY 2010 to AY 2013, "certificates" include technical certificates, as well as certificates of completion for students who complete a program that is less than 16 hours in length, and leads to an industry recognized credential, license, or certification.
+Additionally, this category includes post-secondary undergraduate certificates. - For AY 2014, KBOR Data, Research, and Planning staff consulted with KBOR's Academic Affairs unit to align reporting of certificate completions with IPEDS.
+As a result, the decision was made to modify the "certificates" category in the Foresight 2020 report, beginning with AY 2014, to include all technical certificates and only those post-secondary university certificates that lead to an industry recognized credential, license, or certification.
+In prior reports, university post-baccalaureate certificates were included with Bachelor's degrees. - For AY2010, institutions were allowed to note a completion without assigning a specific award level. - Data in these tables represents actual awards granted.
 It is not an unduplicated headcount.